 Pupils are involved in Remembrance Day commemorations where children purchase poppies and a two minute silence is held in a special assembly led by the Head Teacher.

 As a whole school, we have celebrated events of major significance such as Royal Weddings, The Golden Jubilee, the Royal births, the Olympics and Paralympics and the World Cup.

-Every child also contributes their ideas to the composition of their own class charter every year.
-This sets ground rules for classroom conduct and establishes the standards of behaviour children can expect from each other over the year ahead.
+Every child also contributes their ideas to regular 'Pupil Voice' assemblies.
+Ideas are collated and follow-up work amongst staff guides future learning, working, structures and resources.
 All children also complete an annual questionnaire which provides them with the opportunity to share their views of learning at Woore Primary School and suggest ways in which the school could be improved further.

 Governors also talk regularly to children to establish their views as a way of ensuring that school self-evaluation is robust and accurate, and therefore effective in moving the school forward.